-Arun (16) has come a long way.
-He “earned” his first brownie points during our Janwaar Castle Skateboarding Challenge in November 2016 when he won the “social award” of the tournament.
-He wasn’t among the best skateboarders by then but this event sparked his interest – in multiple ways.
+Arun (17) has “earned” his first brownie points during our Janwaar Castle Skateboarding Challenge in November 2016 when he won the “social award” of the tournament.
+He wasn’t among the best skateboarders back then but this event sparked his interests – in multiple ways.
 He started to go to school, his social skills improved and he became our best skateboarder.
+Just like Asha he participated in the Skateboarding World Championships in China.

-Arun is a very honest and very reliable young boy.
-He doesn’t shy away from responsibilities and definitely grows with the tasks.
-The kids love him and I feel, he loves the kids.
-He shares and he cares.
-His way was quite bumpy one, the Yadav boys weren’t pleased when they realized that the village kids had chosen Arun, an Adivasi, as their leader – and every now and then they would really challenge and threaten him.
+Arun’s journey was quite a bumpy one, the Yadav boys weren’t pleased when they realized that the village kids had chosen Arun, an Adivasi, as their leader – and every now and then they would really challenge and threaten him.
 Nowadays this rarely happens and some of the Yadav guys have become best friends with him … which is wonderful.